 - Add 4 bagels at a time to water and simmer exactly 5 minutes-any longer might cause sogginess.

-- Remove from water with slotted spoon and cool on a towel while cooking remaining bagels.
+- Remove from water with a slotted spoon and cool on a towel while cooking the remaining bagels.

-- Preheat oven to 375 degrees while last batch of bagels is in the water.
+- Preheat oven to 375 degrees while the last batch of bagels is in the water.

 - Place bagels on an ungreased baking sheet.